MarlinFirmware/Marlin/Documentation/LCDLanguageFont.md

       * MAPPER_NON is the fastest and least memory consuming variant.
       * Mappers together with a ISO10646_font are the second best choice regarding speed and memory consumption.
 Only a few more decisions are mad per character.
       * Mappers together with the HD44780_fonts use about additional 128 bytes for the mapping_table.
   * e.)
 Creating a new language file is not a big thing.
 Just make a new file with the format 'language_xx.h' or maybe 'language.xx.utf8.h', define a mapper and a font in there and translate some of the strings defined in language_en.h.
 You can drop the surrounding  #ifndef #endif.
 You don't have to translate all the stings - the missing one will be added by language_en.h - in English - of cause.
+If possible 'xx' should be the 2 letter code from ISO 639-1 for your language.
   * f.)
 If you cant find a matching mapper things will be a bit more complex.
 With the Hitachi based displays you will not have big chance to make something useful unless you have one with a matching charset.
 For a full graphic display - lets explain with - let's say Greece.
       Find a matching charset. (http://en.wikipedia.org/wiki/Greek_and_Coptic)
       Provide a font containing the symbols in the right size.
 Normal ASCII in the lower 127 places, the upper with your selection.